Abhishek-kumar0503/LLM/README.md

 <img src="https://github.com/Abhishek-kumar0503/LLM/blob/main/img/image1.png" align="right" height="200" width="200"/>

 # LLM
-Here I create bot which perform task intoist with using LLM agent and Openai
+Here I create bot which where i give input cammand in vscode terminal it will  perform task in todoist with using LLM agent and Openai

 * install requirement if not installed
   ```sh